Mason-Grant/Nmap/README.md

 **# Nmap Introduction**

- Nmap is a network scanning tool that can be used to ascertain what hosts are up on a network or what services are avaiailble among other things
+ Nmap is a network scanning tool that can be used to ascertain what hosts are up on a network or what services are avaiailable among other things

 **NOTE** I am using a ParrotOS VM running on my windows 11 laptop so results may vary slightly is you use a different OS or even a different linux based OS like kali or ubuntu but the main principles apply